SimpleToolkit/SimpleToolkit.Extensions/README.md

 ## Installation and usage

-You can download package from official NuGet registry or .nupkg file itself from Releases tab.
+To download package from organization package registry, you have to add new NuGet package source.
+You will need access details, which you can obtain by contacting the repository owner.
+You can also download .nupkg file from repository Releases page.

 **CLI:**

 ```
+dotnet nuget add source --name SimpleToolkit --username <username> --password <password> https://repos.mateuszskoczek.com/api/packages/SimpleToolkit/nuget/index.json
-dotnet add package SimpleToolkit.Extensions
+dotnet add package --source SimpleToolikt SimpleToolkit.Extensions
 ```

 **Package reference in .csproj file:**